 - Lima (butter) beans: 3 hours

-How to Cook Dried Beans On Stovetop
+How To Cook Dried Beans On Stovetop

 Cooking dried beans on a stovetop is the most common way to cook them.
 It’s also the easiest method because all you need is a pot and some water.

-To cook dried beans on a stovetop, add the beans to a large pot of water or broth and bring them to a boil according to the cooking time above.
+Add the beans to a large pot of water or broth and bring them to a boil according to the cooking time above.

 Reduce the heat and let the beans simmer.
 Then, drain and add them to your recipe.